 All submissions are peer-reviewed, and we are now accepting submissions on a rolling basis.
 To submit you are required to make an account, it is free and fast.
 This allows your submission to be accepted into the peer review process which all submissions go through.
 To read the submission policies, guidelines, right and attribution information click here.
 To submit to the journal click here.

-If you would like an info session to be held at your school, please contact Ruthy Weche to schedule one.
-RWeche@clarku.edu
+The JOYS Editorial Board is currently visiting schools to talk to potential authors about submitting work.
+If you would like an info session to be held at your school, please contact Dimas Blanco at firstname.lastname@example.org

-Nastasia, Ruthy, Dimas, Maiyah, and Kate JOYS Editorial BoardJournal of Youth Scholarship.
+Nastasia, Ruthy, Dimas, and Maiyah JOYS Editorial BoardJournal of Youth Scholarship.